 Structure is among the most important concepts to nail for anyone scaling agile.
 At LeadingAgile we’ve been developing shared understanding on our approach.
 During this time, I’ve come to appreciate how much you can achieve with structure, along with practices, to create a team-based iterative and incremental delivery setup that is a precursor to agile.
 Once that is in place and we have some personal safety and delivery capability, some of the other things can begin to emerge, toward an agile culture.
 At a high level, that is our strategy for how to walk through the structure–practices–culture loop.Learn More

-Here at LeadingAgile, we have a specific cycle for achieving organizational transformation.
-In short, to make real substantive change, you need to attack the following dimensions
+Here at LeadingAgile, we have a specific cycle for achieving organizational Agile change management.
+In short, to make real substantive organizational change, you need to attack the following dimensions

 - Organizational Structure: